Skip to main content

 }).await?;

-Schema updates only affect new records.
-Existing records are not automatically migrated or validated against the new schema.
+:::warning Schema Updates Schema updates only affect new records.
+Existing records are not automatically migrated or validated against the new schema. :::

 Set Primary Key Alias